aryam643/oralvis/README.md

 # or
 yarn dev

-App will be available at http://localhost:3000
+👉 App will be available at http://localhost:3000

-##Workflows
+⸻

+👩‍⚕️ Workflows

 For Patients
-	1. Register/Login
+	1. Register/Login with your own email
+	2. Verify your email after registration
-	2. Upload dental images
+	3. Upload dental images
-	3. Track submissions
+	4. Track submissions
-	4. Download reports when ready
+	5. Download reports when ready

-For Admins
+For Admins (Doctor)

+Use the following test credentials to log in as a doctor/admin:

+Email: doctor@oralvis.com
+Password: Doctor@123456

-	1. Login
+	1. Login with the above credentials
 	2. View dashboard and submissions
 	3. Annotate images using built-in tools
 	4. Generate and share reports

+⸻

-#Project Structure
+📂 Project Structure

 oralvis-healthcare/
 ├── app/               # Next.js routes (admin, patient, auth, API)